rohitbams/Room-Management-App/README.md

 ## Overview

-### What is the Room Management App?

-The Room Management App is a comprehensive **event management platform** designed to streamline the process of organising and attending events.
-The application serves as a central hub where event organisers can book rooms for their events, and attendees can discover and register for events that interest them.
+This application is a comprehensive **event management platform** designed to streamline the process of organising and attending events.
+It serves as a central hub where event organisers can book rooms for their events, and attendees can discover and register for events that interest them.

 **Real-World Use Case:**
 Imagine a university, conference center, or community hub where multiple events happen daily.
 Event organisers (speakers, workshop leaders, club presidents) need to reserve rooms for their events.
 Meanwhile, students, employees, or community members want to browse available events and sign up to attend.
 This application bridges that gap by providing: